zendesk/v2_repl_app/README.md

 An interactive programming environment for ZAF SDK v2 developers.

 ## Owners
 This repo is maintained by @zendesk/vegemite.
-You can contact us using that Github handle on issues or pull requests in this repo.
+You can contact us using that Github handle on issues or pull requests.
+If you are not able to use that team handle you can mention recent contributors from [here](https://github.com/zendesk/sdk_repl_app/graphs/contributors).
 We are often active during daytime hours on the east coast of Australia (UTC+10).

 We have a Slack channel called `apps` accessible to all Zendesk employees.
 The broader developer community is encouraged to get in